BrianWhelanDublin/algorithms/README.md

-# Collection of Javascript Algorithims
+# Collection of Javascript Algorithms